 Selecting the Right Integrated Risk Management Software for Your IRM Program

-When choosing the right IRM software for your business, ensure that it helps you collaborate across the organization and connects with the company’s strategic planning process and all business units.
+When choosing the right IRM software for your business, make sure it helps you collaborate across the organization and connects with the company’s strategic planning process and all business units.
 Here are additional factors to consider:

 1: Flexibility

-Is the tool easy to add into the existing system?
+Is the tool easy to add to the existing system?
 How adaptable is it?
-Can it integrate risk related data from external sources?
+Can it integrate risk-related data from external sources?
 What does the implementation timeline look like?

 2: Training